quiptime/more_node_buttons/README.txt

 Administration
 --------------------------------------------------------------------------------------
-1. Go to administer content types admin/structure/types and edit a content type.
+1. Go to administer content types admin/structure/types and edit an content type.
-   In section "Submission form settings" please choose in "Manage buttons" the option to use the Cancel and the Save and continue button.
+   In the section "Manage buttons" please choose the option to use the Cancel and the Save and continue button.

 Author
 --------------------------------------------------------------------------------------